r3nic1e/r3nic1e/README.md

 - I'm working with Kubernetes
 - I'm using Go and Python as main languages
 - I'm currently working on [helmwave](https://github.com/helmwave/helmwave)
-- I'm not a fan of emoji's in software
+- I'm not a fan of emojis in software
 - How to reach me: [tg://r3nic1e](https://t.me/r3nic1e)
 - Prior hobby was improving smart home setup (homeassistant, rpi, nomad, consul, vault, traefik)